bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 Notice how closely the predicted values are to the actual values?

 The model doesn't know _anything_ about calorie intake, macronutrients, or exercise.
-It only knows about past weight data.
+It only knows about the past week of weight data.

 What does that tell you?

-It means having enough
+What you did last week predicts your progress this week.

 ### Basic habits are the biggest factors in success